Segre numbers, a generalized King formula, and local intersections: Introduction

+for $k\leq \textrm{codim}\, \{f=0\}$ it is well-known that the definition \eqref{plupp} coincides with the standard one.
+Notice that $(dd^c \log|f|^2)^0 = 1$ and hence, $M^f_0=\1_Z$ is the current of integration over the components of $X$ that are contained in $Z$; in particular, it vanishes unless $f\equiv 0$ on some irreducible component of $X$.
+See Section~\ref{bmcurrents} for other expressions for $M^f_k$.
+Our main result is the following.

-\begin{thm}[Generalized King's formula] Let $X$ be a reduced analytic space of pure dimension $n$ and let $\J$ be a coherent ideal sheaf over $X$ generated by $f_0,\ldots, f_m$.
-Let $Z$ be the variety of $\J$ and $Z_j^k$ the distinguished varieties of $\J$ of codimension $k$.
+\begin{thm}[Generalized King's formula] Let $X$ be a reduced analytic space of pure dimension $n$ and let $\J$ be a coherent ideal sheaf on $X$ generated by a tuple $f$ of holomorphic functions.
+Let $Z$ be the zero set of $\J$ and let $Z_j^k$ be the distinguished varieties of $\J$ of codimension $k$.
 Then